The Salish Sea School is studying the types and amounts of contaminants flowing out of local outfalls on (or near) Fidalgo Island, Washington.

 What is stormwater?

-Water following a rain or snow storm that does not infiltrate the surface.
+Water following a rain or snow storm that does not sink into the ground.

 What pollutants are found in stormwater?